Jokey82/chad-chat/README.md

 # chat
 Basic chat program with ncurses ui.
-In current version client and server are separated into two executables.
-Messages can only be sent in one direction, by default it's from client to server.
+In current version messages can only be sent in one direction, by default it's from client to server.
-I'm not sure if it even works over Internet without port forwarding or something, only tested it over LAN.
+I'm not sure if it even works over the Internet without port forwarding or something, only tested it over LAN.

 Compilation: